MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2025-04-01-azure-container-services.md

 > However the popularity of containers really exploded with the release of Docker in 2013.
 > This led to a de facto standard format for container images (OCI) which the industry rallied around.
 > Docker made containers approachable for developers with a clean CLI, sensible defaults and easy to write Dockerfiles.
-> Ultimately "It works on my machine" became "It works _everywhere_".
+> Ultimately "It works on my machine" became "It works everywhere".

 Azure offers a range of containerization services.
 Which ones you should choose will depend on your specific needs, the complexity of your application/s and how much control you want of the underlying platform.
 The current services are as follows: